cilium/tetragon/docs/content/en/docs/getting-started/execution.md

 description: "Execution traces with Tetragon"
 ---

-At the core of Tetragon is the tracking of all executions in a kubernetes cluster, virtual machines, and baremetal systems.
+At the core of Tetragon is the tracking of all executions in a Kubernetes cluster, virtual machines, and bare metal systems.
 This creates the foundation that allows Tetragon to attribute all system behavior back to a specific binary and its associated metadata (container, Pod, Node, and cluster).

-## Observe Tetragon Execution Events
+## Observe Tetragon execution events

-Tetragon exposes the execution trace over JSON logs and GRPC stream.
+Tetragon exposes the execution events over JSON logs and GRPC stream.
 The user can then observe all executions in the system.

-The following command can be used to observe exec events.
+Use the following instructions to observe execution events.
+These instructions assume you have deployed the Cilium [demo application](https://docs.cilium.io/en/stable/gettingstarted/demo/) in your environment.

 {{< tabpane text=true >}}
-{{% tab Kubernetes %}}
+{{% tab "Kubernetes (single node)" %}}

 For a single node Kubernetes cluster, you can target the Tetragon DaemonSet with a `kubectl exec` command:

 ```shell
 kubectl exec -ti -n kube-system ds/tetragon -c tetragon -- tetra getevents -o compact --pods xwing
 ```

+This command runs `tetra getevents -o compact --pods xwing` in the single Pod that is a member of the Tetragon DaemonSet.
+Because there is only a single node in the cluster, it is guaranteed that the "xwing" Pod will also be running on the same node and that Tetragon will be able to capture and report execution events.

+{{% /tab %}}
+{{% tab "Kubernetes (multiple nodes)" %}}

 In a cluster with multiple nodes, you will first need to find the node where the workload is running.
-For example, when using Cilium's [demo application](https://docs.cilium.io/en/stable/gettingstarted/demo/), this command will show on which node the "xwing" Pod is running.
+This command shows the node where the "xwing" Pod is running.

 ```shell
 kubectl get pod xwing -o jsonpath='{.spec.nodeName}'
 ```

-You would then find the Tetragon Pod on the same node; this command returns a list of Tetragon Pods and the name of the Kubernetes node on which they are running.
+Next, you will need to find the Tetragon Pod on the same node.
+This command returns a list of Tetragon Pods and the name of the Kubernetes node on which they are running.

 ```shell
 kubectl -n kube-system get pods -o custom-columns=NAME:.metadata.name,NODE:.spec.nodeName | grep <name-of-node-with-workload>